Apr 2 03:02 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp1-2 (on a scale of 0-9) and will cover all of Iceland from 23:30.
-Viewed from Reykjavík, when active, the Aurora is positioned above the NNW horizon.
-When viewing the Aurora from the South Coast, seek higher ground and avoid mountains in a NNE-NNW direction where possible.
+The current Aurora is a Kp3 (on a scale of 0-9) and is covering all of Iceland.
+Viewed from Reykjavík, the Aurora is positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+In addition it covers the Faroe Islands and northern-mid Scandinavia.

-Aurora Conditions in 61 minutes: The Aurora will expand to a Kp3.
+Aurora Conditions in 54 minutes: The Aurora will expand to a Kp3-4.

 Northern Lights Solar Wind Data